graphql/graphql-spec/spec/Section 5 -- Validation.md

 **Explanatory Text**

-Subscription operations must have exactly one root field.
+Subscription operations must have exactly one field in the _root selection set_.

 Valid examples: